-The Yinyoo IN8 (also sold as Aigo A680 in China), is a nice pair when it comes to bass.
-Their mids, however, are not what I would expect from hybrid earphones, and their highs are rather disappointing and unnatural.
-For these earphones' price, I expected some higher level of audio transparancy and definition, but what I got was more like a louder and upfront version of YINJW P8.
+The Yinyoo IN8 is a nice pair when it comes to bass - deep and hard-hitting.
+Their mids, however, while loud, are not what I would expect from hybrid earphones.
+Also, their highs are mild with an unnatural tonality.
+For these earphones' price, I expected some higher level of audio transparancy and definition, but what I got was more like a better-sounding, louder and upfront version of YINJW P8.

 Package & Accessories